RealKinetic/locust_k8s/Blog_part_1.md

     # Build the example executable
     RUN go build example_server.go

-    # Set script to be executable
+    # Set the server to be executable
     RUN chmod 755 example_server

     # Expose the required port (8080)
     EXPOSE 8080

-    # Start Locust using LOCUS_OPTS environment variable
+    # Start our example service
     ENTRYPOINT ["./example_server"]

-The `-t` argument allows us to tag our container with a name.
-In this case we're tagging it `goexample`.
+The `-t` argument tags our container with a name, `goexample`, in this case.

 Now that we've created our container we can run it with the following:

     $ docker run -it -p=8080:8080 --name=exampleserver --network=locustnw goexample

-- The `-p` flag exposes port 8080 within the container to the outside on the same port 8080.
-This is the port our example server is listenining on.
+- The `-p` flag exposes the container's port 8080 on localhost as port 8080.
+This is the port our example server is listening on.
 - The `--name` flag  allows us to give a named identifier to the container.
 This allows us to reference this container by name as a host instead of by IP address.
-This will be critical when we run the locust container.
+This will be critical when we run the Locust container.
 - The `--network` argument tells Docker to use our custom network for this container.

+**NOTE:** If you get the following error, stop the `example_server` we started previously (or any other services on port 8080).

+    docker: Error response from daemon: driver failed programming external connectivity on endpoint exampleserver (...): Error starting userland proxy: Bind for 0.0.0.0:8080 failed: port is already allocated.

-Since we exposed and mapped port 8080, you can test that our server is working by visiting http://localhost:8080.
+Since we exposed and mapped port 8080, you can test that our server is working by visiting [http://localhost:8080](http://localhost:8080).

-Once you've verified that our example server container is running we can now build and run our Locust container.
-FYI if you ran Locust locally earlier you can re-run the same tests again now.
-Just point at the container version of our example server with the following `locust -f locustfile.py --host=http://localhost:8080`.
+Once you've verified your example server container is running, you can now build and run your Locust container.

 ## Locust Container